thofisch/doc-api/docs/representations.md

 > Note that although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
 Hence, using custom media types only for the sake of protocol-level visibility is not necessary.

+### Use Portable Data Formats in Representations

+- **DO** use decimal, float and double data types defined in the W3C XML Schema for formatting numbers including currency.
+- **DO** use ISO 3166 (ISO 3166-1-alpha2) codes for countries and dependent territories.
+- **DO** use ISO 4217 alphabetic or numeric codes for denoting currency.
+- **DO** use RFC 3339 for dates, times, and date-time values used in representations.
+- **DO** use ISO 639-1 language tags for representing the language of text
+- **DO** use time zone identifiers from the Olson Time Zone Database to convey time zones.
+- **AVOID** using language-, region-, or country-specific formats or format identifiers, except when the text is meant for presentation to end users.

+<!-- TODO -->

+    - Last-Modified header has datetimes in RFC2616 format.
+    - Time durations and intervals could conform to ISO 8601
+    - ISO 639-1 language code
+    - BCP-47 (based on ISO 639-1) for language variants
+    - Use the HTTP-date format defined in RFC 7231 Section 7.1.1.1.
+(Date/Time Formats.)

+    ### MUST: Define Format for Type Number and Integer

+    Whenever an API defines a property of type number or integer, the precision must be defined by the format as follows to prevent clients from guessing the precision incorrectly, and thereby changing the value unintentionally:

+    type	format	specified value range
+    integer	int32	integer between -2^31 and 2^31-1
+    integer	int64	integer between -2^63 and 2^63-1
+    integer	bigint	arbitrarily large signed integer number number	float	IEEE 754-2008/ISO 60559:2011 binary64 decimal number number	double	IEEE 754-2008/ISO 60559:2011 binary128 decimal number number	decimal	arbitrarily precise signed decimal number

 ### JSON Representations

-    - Enveloping response data
-        - Use Envelopes
+JSON has become the de facto format within RESTful APIs, by providing a compact, human-readable format for accessing data, which can help minimalize the bandwidth required.

+One of the advantages to REST is that it is not limited to a single format, and the choice of format should be based on what is most suitable for the clients.

+- **DO** prefer JSON over XML to encode structured representations, whenever possible.
+- **DO** include a *self* link to the resource in each representation.
+- **DO** add a property to indicate the language, if an object in the representation is localized.
+- **DO** pretty print the representation by default, as this will help when using a browser to access the public API.
+Together with compression the additional white-space characters are negligible.
+- **DO** use gzip compression, if applicable.
+- **DO** prefer `application/json` over more specialized and custom media type like `application/example.booking+json`.
+- **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.
-        - Don't use an envelope by default, and enveloping only in exceptional cases.
+- **CONSIDER** the use of an envelope by default.
+Only use envelopes in exceptional cases.

-    Use JSON (when possible): JSON, or the JavaScript Object Notation format allows for the quick serialization and deserialization of objects.
-JSON provides a compact format for accessing data, minimalizing the data transfer required while also offering broader language support than XML.
-These advantages have made it the format of choice for many developers and the leading format for use within REST APIs.
-Again, you'll want to choose the format that is best for your clients, but in the event that you're encoding objects as XML, I would strongly suggest also offering JSON as an alternative as the serialization is fairly quick and painless.
-Keep in mind that one of the advantages to REST is that it is not limited to a single content type, and can return multiple formats if desired.

-    Use JSON to Encode Structured Data: Use JSON-encoded body payload for transferring structured data.
-The JSON payload must follow RFC-7159 by having (if possible)a serialized object as the top-level structure, since it would allow for future extension.
-This also applies for collection resources where one naturally would assume an array.
+- **CONSIDER** follow RFC-7159 by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.

-    Prefer standard Media type name application/json: Previously, this guideline allowed the use of custom media types like application/x.zalando.article+json.
-This usage is not recommended anymore and should be avoided, except where it is necessary for cases of media type versioning.
-Instead, the standard media type name application/json (or application/problem+json for HTTP error details) should be used for JSON-formatted data.

-    ## JSON Guidelines

-    - Use Consistent Property Names
-    - Property names must be snake_case (and never camelCase).
-No established industry standard exists.
-It's essential to establish a consistent look and feel such that JSON looks as if it came from the same hand.
-    - Property names must be an ASCII subset: Property names are restricted to ASCII encoded strings.
+- **DO NOT** return an array as the top-level structure, as this may expose security vunerabilities.
+Instead use an envelope, like: `{ list: [...]}`.

+- **DO** use consistent property names.
+- **DO** use camelCase for property names.
+- **DO** use a subset of `us-ascii`for property names.
 The first character must be a letter, an underscore or a dollar sign, and subsequent characters can be a letter, an underscore, a dollar sign, or a number.
-    - Array names should be pluralized to indicate they contain multiple values prefer to pluralize array names.
+- **DO** pluralize arrays to indicate they contain multiple values prefer to pluralize array names.
 This implies that object names should in turn be singular.
-    - Use Consistent Property Values
+- **DO** use consistent property values
-    - Boolean property values must not be null.
+- **DO NOT** use `null` for boolean property values must not be null.
 A boolean is essentially a closed enumeration of two values, true and false.
-If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses
+If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses.
-    - Null values should have their fields removed: Swagger/OpenAPI, which is in common use, doesn't support null field values (it does allow omitting that field completely if it is not marked as required).
-However that doesn't prevent clients and servers sending and receiving those fields with null values.
-Also, in some cases null may be a meaningful value - for example, JSON Merge Patch RFC 7382) using null to indicate property deletion.
-    - Empty array values should not be null.
+- **DO NOT** return `null` for empty array values should not be null.
 Empty array values can unambiguously be represented as the the empty list, [].
-    - Enumerations should be represented as Strings.
-Strings are a reasonable target for values that are by design enumerations.
+- **DO** use string to represent enumerations.
-    - Use common field names and semantics.
+- **DO** use common field names and semantics.
 There exist a variety of field types that are required in multiple places.
 To achieve consistency across all API implementations, you must use common field names and semantics whenever applicable.
-There are some data fields that come up again and again in API data:
+There are some data fields that come up again and again in API data.
+These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
+There is very little utility for API consumers in having different names or value types for these fields across APIs.
     - id: the identity of the object.
 If used, IDs must opaque strings and not numbers.
 IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.
     - xyz_id: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by _id (e.g. customer_id not customer_number; parent_node_id for the reference to a parent node from a child node, even if both have the type Node)
     - created: when the object was created.
 If used, this must be a date-time construct.
     - modified: when the object was updated.
 If used, this must be a date-time construct.
     - type: the kind of thing this object is.
 If used, the type of this field should be a string.
 Types allow runtime information on the entity provided that otherwise requires examining the Open API file.
-    These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
-There is very little utility for API consumers in having different names or value types for these fields across APIs.

-- **DO** include a *self* link to the resource in each representation.
-- **DO** add a property to indicate the language, if an object in the representation is localized.
-- **DO** pretty print the representation by default, as this will help when using a browser to access the public API.
-Together with compression the additional white-space characters are negligible.
-- **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.

-<!-- TODO -->

-    ### SHOULD:: Use gzip Compression

-    Compress the payload of your API's responses with gzip, unless there's a good reason not to — for example, you are serving so many requests that the time to compress becomes a bottleneck.
-This helps to transport data faster over the network (fewer bytes) and makes frontends respond faster.

-    Though gzip compression might be the default choice for server payload, the server should also support payload without compression and its client control via Accept-Encoding request header -- see also RFC 7231 Section 5.3.4.
-The server should indicate used gzip compression via the Content-Encoding header.

 ```json
 {